chaiguolong/.vim/bundle/YouCompleteMe/README.md

 Same as the `GetType` command except that it doesn't recompile the file with libclang before looking up nodes in the AST.
-This can be very useful when you're editing files that take long to compile but you know that you haven't made any changes since the last parse that would lead to incorrect type.
+This can be very useful when you're editing files that take time to compile but you know that you haven't made any changes since the last parse that would lead to incorrect type.
 When you're just browsing around your codebase, this command can spare you quite a bit of latency.